 - Villain example.
 In The Spectacular Spider-Man, Kraven the Hunter receives anonymous tips about Spider-man, convincing him that Spidey is the only Worthy Opponent he'll ever find and that he should hunt him.
 It turns out this was all part of the Master Planner aka Doc Ock's plan to recruit Kraven for his new Sinister Six.

-- In Danny Phantom, Valerie's life is ruined after ghosts ruin her father's laboratory.
+- In Danny Phantom, Valerie's life is ruined after ghosts trash her father's laboratory.
 As she pines for a way to destroy all of ghost-kind in revenge, a mysterious box from the DALV Corporation grants her a high-tech suit and Hover Board, both loaded to the gills with weaponry, so she can do just that.
 She doesn't recognize the DALV Corporation at all, but she's more than happy to accept their gifts.

 - The Unknown Troper.